- Based on research by

 Sightsavers’ Deworming Programme

-Sightsavers works on a variety of programmes, with half of their budget devoted to deworming programmes in Cameroon, Guinea, DRC, Nigeria, and Guinea-Bissau.
+Sightsavers works on a variety of programmes, with half of their budget devoted to deworming programmes in Cameroon, Chad, DRC, and Nigeria.
 Their work includes: advocating for programmes to be implemented, developing plans, conducting surveys to understand the prevalence of the diseases, training, informing communities about the benefits of deworming, monitoring, and financial support.
-It costs roughly $0.95 to deworm a child through programmes supported by Sightsavers, and it costs them an estimated $720 to produce benefits equivalent to increasing the income of 100 people by 10% for one year.
-In the next three years, they could productively use about $1.7 million of additional funding for their deworming programmes.
+It costs roughly $0.90 to deworm a child through programmes supported by Sightsavers, and it costs them an estimated $300 to produce benefits equivalent to increasing the income of 100 people by 10% for one year.
+In the next three years, they could productively use about $9.2 million of additional funding for their deworming programmes.